 International Women's Day - other resources

-International Women’s Day (IWD) is held on 8 March each year, with events and activities taking place across the globe.
+International Women’s Day (IWD) is held on 8 March each year, with events and activities taking place in many countries around the world.
 It celebrates the social, economic, cultural and political achievements of women.

 Last updated: